SimioLLC/.github/profile/README.md

 * [ModelTemplates](https://github.com/SimioLLC/ModelTemplates) - Simio model templates to give you a starting point
 * [SimioApiHelper](https://github.com/SimioLLC/SimioApiHelper) - API Helper.
 Tools to help with your Simio API environment, plus API usage examples.
 * [StylesheetTest](https://github.com/SimioLLC/StylesheetTest) - Windows forms application used to test and create XSLTs.
 This also has a method to view a Simio Process Hierarchy view.
-* [UsingGitHub](https://github.com/SimioLLC/UsingGitHub) - Documents and resources to help use GitHub in the Simio Forum